 The New Testament also speaks to Jesus, the Son of Man, ruling on his throne and his enemies will be burned with fire.
 “The River of Fire, issuing from before Taurus and Orion, shall receive them and burn them up in unquenchable flames,” Seiss writes.
 The second death is described in Revelation 20, with the judgement of the Lake of Fire.

 But judgement points to righteousness, Seiss argues, citing Isaiah 26:9: “When your judgments come upon the earth, the people of the world learn righteousness.”

-Auriga is nearly the same size as Orion and can be seen high in the sky on winter nights.
+Auriga is nearly the same size as Orion and can be seen in the sky on winter nights.

 It represents mercy in judgment.
-After the raging bull and river and lake of fire, Auriga depicts “a picture of the exalted and almighty savior, still exercising his offices of mercy and salvation in the midst of the scenes of judgment, just as the scriptures tell us that in the midst of wrath he remembers mercy.
+After the raging bull and river and lake of fire, Seiss explains, Auriga depicts “a picture of the exalted and almighty savior, still exercising his offices of mercy and salvation in the midst of the scenes of judgment, just as the scriptures tell us that in the midst of wrath he remembers mercy.
 (Hab.3:2)”